MicrosoftDocs/bi-shared-docs/docs/analysis-services/what-s-new-in-sql-server-analysis-services.md

 #### Parallel Execution Plans for DirectQuery

 This improvement enables the Analysis Services engine to analyze DAX queries against a DirectQuery data source and identify independent storage engine operations.
 The engine can then execute those operations against the data source in parallel.
 By executing operations in parallel, the Analysis Services engine can improve query performance by taking advantage of scalability large data sources may be able to provide.
-To ensure query processing does not overburden your data source, use the [MaxParallelism](tabular-models/partitions-ssas-tabular.md#maxparallelism) property setting to specify a fixed number of threads that can be used for parallel operations.
+To ensure query processing doesn't overburden your data source, use the [MaxParallelism](tabular-models/partitions-ssas-tabular.md#maxparallelism) property setting to specify a fixed number of threads that can be used for parallel operations.

 #### Support for Power BI DirectQuery semantic models